QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 ;(sum-of-prefixes '(2 1 9 17 0)) -> '(2 3 12 29 29)
 {{< /highlight >}}

 And another case of selecting reversed items base on the number of the atom.
+So far, we have seen enough examples of the eleventh commandment: use additional arguments when a function needs to know what the other arguments to the function have been like so far.

 {{< highlight scheme >}}
 (define scramble-b